abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_4_Memory/Lecture_4.md

 - *Pointees*: What pointers point to.

-- A pointee can have more than one pointers.
+- A pointer can have more than one pointers.

 ## Swapping